-WASHINGTON -- U.S. Secretary of State Colin Powell said Thursday that "genocide has been committed" in the Sudanese region of Darfur, a charge rejected by Sudan's Foreign Minister.
+WASHINGTON (CNN) -- U.S. Secretary of State Colin Powell said Thursday that "genocide has been committed" in the Sudanese region of Darfur.

-Powell, who recently visited Sudan, told the U.S.'s Senate Foreign Relations Committee there was evidence of a "consistent and widespread" pattern of atrocities -- including killings, rapes and burning of villages in Darfur.
+Powell cited a "consistent and widespread" pattern of atrocities -- including killings, rapes and burning of villages.

 "This was a coordinated effort, not just random violence," he said.

-An international law expert said the statement of genocide did not require the United States to act, but established a basis for it to intervene under international law.
+An international law expert said the statement does not require the United States to act, but establishes a basis for it to intervene under international law.

 "That Powell has said this is politically significant," said Hurst Hannum, professor of international law at the Fletcher School at Tufts University in Boston.
 "It doesn't trigger any legal consequences ...(but) there will certainly be more of a push for something to be done."